Canitia/larua/README.md

 - Larua **requires** Ghost version **3.0** or higher to install and work as intended.
 - In case it's not enabled: enable Ghost API in the Ghost settings panel -> Labs -> Ghost API for the full featureset (although it's likely on by default if you run the latest version).

-# Release
-This theme is currently marked 'stable'.
-Unless a new Ghost update introduces major new features or rewrites it's about as stable as can be ;).

 # Use
 - Download the package from the releases page
 - Go to your Ghost-panel and to the Design-tab